 E.g., Term papers will be less expensive than projects but more expensive than regular assignments.

 As long as you do an impeccable job and tell people, your service will spread around the campus.
-Consider your competitions and know how to gauge your price list.
+Consider your competition and know how to gauge your price list.

 How To Make Money As A Female Student In Nigeria

 Ladies love to look beautiful.
 Who doesn’t?
-They love to stand out and appear nice.
+They love to stand out and appear excellent.

 Take advantage of this.

-Did you know that some students would rather spend more money on a wig that would last for a long time, than make a hair that would last for only a month?
+Did you know that some students would rather spend more money on a wig that would last for a long time than make hair that would last for only a month?

-You can either buy the hair and make the wig, or simply make it with the hair given to you.
+You can either buy the hair and make the wig or simply make it with your hair.
 Last I checked, there are affordable wigs of 6,000naira.
-Imagine making 6,000naira wigs for five people, that’s 30,000naira.
+Imagine making 6,000naira wigs for five people; that’s 30,000naira.

 Are you still wondering why people are in the wig business?